mley/cv/index.md

 Software-Architect and Developer

 <div id="webaddress">
-<a href="leymartin@gmail.com">leymartin@gmail.com</a>
+<a href="leymartin@gmail.com">📧 leymartin@gmail.com</a>
 </div>

+📍 Hargelsberg, Austria

 ## Currently

 - Full-stack Software-Architect and Developer
 - Software-Development-Lead @ Fit-Up
+- Husband, Father
+- Cyclist, Stronglifter

 ## What drives me
 - I love to create software that is easy to use and maintain
-- I love to work with people that are passionate about their work
+- I like working with people that are passionate about their work
-- I love to work in a team that is focused on delivering value to the customer
+- I enjoy to work in a team that is focused on delivering value to the customer

 ## Methods, Concepts and Technologies